First Visit Information

 What happens at the first visit?

-After completing your paperwork, we will check your blood pressure and obtain your height and weight.
+Upon arrival, we will check your blood pressure and obtain your height and weight.

 You will then meet with the physician who will review your medical history and tell you what tests, if any, should be considered.
 He or she will also advise you on your diagnosis and tell you what treatment options to think about.